Updates on awarding body certificate extensions due to COVID-19

 Until such time as certified GWO training can resume, we encourage employers who employ technicians whose training validity expires and who have reasonable reasons for expiry, to consider making exemptions and to take other measures to maintain necessary safety skills in whatever way is locally practicable, such as through exercises and managerial supervision.

-What you need to do - complete an extension form, full details below.
+What you need to do - provide a written request for an extension.

 What you need to do - submit a request for an extension, full details below.

 As previously noted, employers and candidates may find that they are not able to attend a CompEx refresher courses due to the COVID-19 outbreak.

 This extension process applies to those candidates whose certificate is due to or has recently expired.
 The following situations may result in candidates unable to attend a refresher course, or any re-sit assessments: